Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- Master of Science degree in marketing XYZ University, Graduated May 2021.
+- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior

 Experience:

-- Assisted with market research and data analysis for various clients
+- Assisted with market research and data analysis for clients of various kinds

-- Developed strong skills developed in Excel and PowerPoint
+- Have developed strong skills in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020